statichunt/statichunt/content/ssg/nextjs.md

 url: "/nextjs-templates"

 examples_page_title: Nextjs Examples
-examples_meta_title: Hand-Picked Nextjs Examples
+examples_meta_title: Nextjs Website Examples - Statichunt
-examples_description: Best Nextjs Website Examples
+examples_description: A collection of Nextjs Website examples to inspire the creation of your next web Project.
-examples_content: ""
+examples_content: "Check out the showcase of a variety of Nextjs website examples.
+Get inspired about building your next web project on the Nextjs static site generator"
 examples_url: "/nextjs-examples"

 draft: false